 Anthropic hasn’t built a consumer search engine, but Claude powers discovery in a range of conversational products:

 Claude’s strength lies in conversational discovery, especially in professional and knowledge-driven environments.
-In GEO, Claude uses a broad training dataset combined with curated retrieval systems to surface and summarize relevant content.
+In terms of GEO, Claude uses a broad training dataset combined with curated retrieval systems to surface and summarize relevant content.

-However, for a while, it didn’t crawl the live web, which was a negative aspect as it was often pulling from outdated information.
+However, for a while, it didn’t crawl the live web — a negative aspect, as it was often pulling from outdated information.

 For brands and publishers, this again means you must optimize content to be:

-As its RAG capabilities expand, expect Claude to play a growing role in enterprise search, knowledge bases, and customer support.
+As its RAG capabilities expand, we can expect Claude to play a growing role in enterprise search, knowledge bases, and customer support.

-Microsoft took a full-stack approach to generative AI, building its Copilot system into products people use every day and not just search.
+Microsoft took a full-stack approach to generative AI, building its Copilot system into multiple products people use every day.

-In search, Bing’s Copilot works a lot like Google’s AI Overviews (though Copilot was first, released in early 2023 while AIOs rolled out in May 2024):
+In search, Bing’s Copilot works a lot like Google’s AI Overviews (though Copilot was first, released in early 2023):

 Through Copilot in Microsoft 365, generative AI powers daily tasks like: